-Here are a few reason why you should avoid drinking alcohol and scuba dive
+There are several reasons why you should avoid drinking alcohol and scuba diving.

 You get more nitrogen in your system: Through an increase in peripheral circulation